No. 127 Wing RAF

-No. 127 Wing RCAF was a formation of the Royal Canadian Air Force during the Second World War.
+No. 127 Wing RAF was a formation of the Royal Air Force during the Second World War.
 It comprised No. 403 Squadron RCAF, No. 416 Squadron RCAF and No. 443 Squadron RCAF.

 History

 127 Wing, or the 'Kenley Wing', based at RAF Kenley, was led by Wing Commander 'Johnnie' Johnson from Spring to September 1943, and he returned to command it during the Normandy Campaign.